Everything you need to deliver a welcoming and effective Appointments Panel meeting

 It's important to remember that the committee is not a ‘rubber-stamping’ body.
 It must carry out its responsibilities with integrity and with the welfare of the Movement and its Members in mind.
 On the one hand, it has an important role in ensuring those who are unsuitable to work with young people or look after funds do not have access to either.
 On the other, it should not be a barrier to those who are genuinely interested in and suitable for taking on a role.

-Module 37 is the course that volunteers who are a member of the Appointments Advisory Committee will need to complete as part of their trainingCheck out our training resources, slides and trainers notes for Module 37
+Find out more about Module 37, which is the course that volunteers, who are members of the Appointments Advisory Committee, will need to complete as part of their training.